Serve these Staffordshire Oatcakes with our REAL Apricot Butter on a Autumn or Winter morning.

 Oil for griddle pan (we use organic Canola)

-4. Grease a griddle pan with oil and heat it on medium-high.
+5. Grease a griddle pan with oil and heat it on medium-high.
 Spoon about 1/3 cup of batter on the pan to make a thick 3 to 4 inch pancake.
 Cook for 2 to 3 minutes, or until the top surface is covered with holes.
 Turn over and brown on the other side.
-Place oatcakes in a warm oven (200oF) until ready to serve.